 Military sources had told Premium Times that the insurgency battle in the North and the battle against militants and crude oil thieves in the South South had thinned the Nigerian military so much that the military could not afford to sustain a heavy presence in Mali.

-Senate committee that investigated the killings in Baga area of Borno State also stated in its report that the Nigerian military has been “severely stretched by the fighting with Boko Haram”; and demanded massive recruitment into the armed forces.
+A Senate committee that investigated the killings in Baga area of Borno State also stated in its report that the Nigerian military has been “severely stretched by the fighting with Boko Haram”; and demanded massive recruitment into the armed forces.

 Perhaps in confirmation of Nigeria’s inability to sustain the war against insurgents and also play leading role in regional peace missions like Mali, President Goodluck Jonathan wrote the ECOWAS Chairman, President Alassane Ouattara of Cote d’Ivoire, that Nigeria would pull out some of its forces in Mali.